 NOTE: To be a pesticide dealer, you will need to obtain category 12 certification.

 Public health mosquito control (PHMC) is the management of mosquitoes, in all stages of their development, on public land and public waters.
 Applicants for this license must be certified in (C08) Public Health Pest Control.

 - If you are applying to areas containing water, see TDEC, NPDES General Permit for Application of Pesticides.

 A pest control consultant (PCC) is a graduate of an accredited college or university with a bachelor’s degree in the field of pest control in which consultation is offered.
 A license in this category does not qualify the holder to conduct pest control operations.

 A Termite Technician School is offered by the Tennessee Department of Agriculture (TDA), with the University of Tennessee, and industry representatives cooperating.
+This training is mandatory for some individuals.
 Seventeen points may be earned from this school in C07, Industrial, Institutional, Structural and Health Related (General Household and Structural Pests).
 Contact TDA at 615-837-5148 to learn more about attending the Termite Technician’s school.

 - Selecting Caneberries for Residential Production in Tennessee

 - Selecting Blueberries for Residential Production in Tennessee

 - Wheat Variety Performance Tests in Tennessee 2021